rmarting/rhdh-exercises/README-gitlab.md

 oc apply -f ./custom-app-config-gitlab/rhdh-app-configmap-6.yaml -n rhdh-gitlab
 ```

-Verify there is a new Software Template available on the `Create...` page.
+Verify there is a new Software Template available on the `Self-service` page.

 ## Create a component